-Whether it is community, state, or national events, twenty-nine-year-old Taj Rohr seizes every opportunity to share his testimony and his love for God and the Gospel through his music ministry.
+Whether it is community, state, or national events, thirty-three-year-old Taj Rohr seizes every opportunity to share his testimony and his love for God and the Gospel through his music ministry.
 Taj has studied under some of Southern Gospel Music’s finest including Ben Speer, Debra Talley, Lauren Talley, Mark Trammell, Dean Hopper, Allison Durham Speer, and Sandy Richards.

 In December of 2008, Taj signed with Rick Hendrix Company for radio promotions.
 His radio single, “Triumphantly We Stand,” from his CD, “It’s Time,” entered the June Singing News Chart at #67 and moved up to #63 in the July issue.
 His first radio single, “The Great Medley,” with Rick Hendrix Company also charted in 2009 issues of Singing News.
 Taj was previously contracted with Ricky Atkinson’s Resting Place Music (RPM) for radio promotions.
 His debut single, “I’ve Got That Old Time Religion,” with RPM elevated his ministry to the national level.